socjopata/jquery_gantt_rails/README.md

 jquery_gantt_rails
 ==================

 This gem packages jQueryGantt js library, written by [robicch](https://github.com/robicch/jQueryGantt).
-This gem target fork made by [ryrych](https://github.com/ryrych/jQueryGantt).
+This gem targets fork made by [ryrych](https://github.com/ryrych/jQueryGantt).

+Please note that this gem is not ready yet.
+There is one very important TODO: clean up structure in vendor and isolate css and js properly.

 ## Installation